google/xls/docs_src/dslx_reference.md

 xN[N]`:

 *   bit-wise not (the `!` operator)
-*   negate (the `-` operator, computes the two's complement negation)
+*   negate (the `-` operator, which computes two's complement negation)

 ### Binary Expressions

 DSLX supports a familiar set of binary expressions.
 There are two categories of binary expressions.
-A category where both operands to the expression must be of the same bit type (i.e., not arrays or tuples), and a category where the operands can be of arbitrary bit types (i.e. shift expressions).
+A category where both operands to the expression must be of the same bit type (i.e., not arrays or tuples), and a category where the operands can be of arbitrary bit types (i.e., shift expressions).

 #### Expressions with operands of the same type.